 FOUNDtrue if a row is assigned, false if no row is returned.

-FOUNDtrue if it produces (and discards) one or more rows, false if no row is produced.
+FOUNDtrue if it produces (and discards) a row, false if no row is produced.

 FOUNDtrue if at least one row is affected, false if no row is affected.